-Methylprednisolone IV pulses, consisting of administration of 250 - 1000 mg/day for a few days (usually $\leq 5$ days) may be suitable during exacerbation episodes or conditions unresponsive to standard therapy, such as: rheumatic disorders, systemic lupus erythematosus, edematous states, such as glomerulonephritis or lupus nephritis.
-In treatment of acute exacerbations of multiple sclerosis, administer pulses of 500 or 1000 mg/day for 3 or 5 days over 30 minutes.
+Methylprednisolone IV pulses, consisting of administration of 250 mg/day or above for a few days (usually \leq 5 days) may be suitable during exacerbation episodes or conditions unresponsive to standard therapy, such as: rheumatic disorders, systemic lupus erythematosus, edematous states, such as glomerulonephritis or lupus nephritis.
+In multiple sclerosis unresponsive to standard therapy (or during exacerbation episodes), administer pulses of 500 or 1000 mg/day for 3 or 5 days over 30 minutes.